Blood of the Irish: What DNA Tells Us About the Ancestry of People in Ireland

 One of the oldest texts composed in Ireland is the Leabhar Gabhla, the Book of Invasions.
 It tells a semi-mythical history of the waves of people who settled in Ireland in earliest times.
 It says the first settlers to arrive in Ireland were a small dark people called the Fir Bolg, followed by a magical super-race called the Tuatha de Danaan (the people of the goddess Dana).

 Most interestingly, the book says that the group which then came to Ireland and fully established itself as rulers of the island were the Milesians—the sons of Mil, a soldier from Spain.
 Modern DNA research into male Y chromosomes has found that the the R1b haplogroup reaches very high concentrations in Western Ireland and the Basque country in northern Spain.
 While the picture for matrilineal descent (mother to daughter) is more complex, it seems that the northern Spanish and the Irish might have common male ancestors at some point in history.

-What we do know is that the modern Irish are descended from a number of waves of migration with some ancestors coming from as far away as the Middle East and the Russian Steppes.
+There are also interesting cultural similarities along the western seaboard of Europe, stretching from Spain up to Ireland - as has been written about by the archeologist Barry Cunliffe.
 Although it might seem surprising, it is worth remembering that in ancient times the sea was one of the fastest and easiest ways to travel.
-When the land was covered in thick forest, coastal settlements were common and people travelleled around the seaboard of Europe quite freely.
+When the land was covered in thick forest, coastal settlements were common and people travelled around the seaboard of Europe quite freely.